Wang Yu-chi

 Wang Yu-chi (王郁琦 (Wang2 Yü4-chʻi2, Wáng Yùqí)) is a Taiwanese politician.
 He was the Minister of the Mainland Affairs Council (MAC) of the Executive Yuan since 28 September 2012 until 16 February 2015, when he resigned over the dropping of espionage charges brought against Chang Hsien-yao.
-Wang is the first ROC ministerial-level government official to visit Mainland China after the end of the Chinese Civil War in 1949.
+Wang is the first ROC ministerial-level government official to visit mainland China after the end of the Chinese Civil War in 1949.

 Education

 Wang earned his bachelor's degree in law from the National Taiwan University (NTU).
-During his third year of university in NTU, he went to Singapore for the finals of the annual Asian varsities debate hosted by then Singapore Broadcasting Corporation.
-As a member of the NTU team, Wang argued persuasively against his group opponent from Nanjing University, saying that "mankind co-existing in peace is an impossible ideal".
+During his third year of university in NTU, he went to Singapore for the finals of the annual Asian varsities debate hosted by the Singapore Broadcasting Corporation.
+As a member of the NTU team, Wang argued against his group opponent from Nanjing University, saying that "mankind co-existing in peace is an impossible ideal".
 His team won.
-He then continued his master's degree in law from Indiana University in the United States.
+He then earned an LL.M. from the Indiana University School of Law in the United States.

 ROC Mainland Affairs Council

 Chinese leader photo ID test

-In October 2012, after just less than a week after his appointment as the Minister, Wang was tested to identify Chinese leaders from the Politburo Standing Committee of the Communist Party of China by Tsai Chi-chang, member of the Democratic Progressive Party at the Legislative Yuan.
+In October 2012, after just less than a week after his appointment as the Minister, Wang was tested to identify Chinese leaders from the Politburo Standing Committee of the Chinese Communist Party by Tsai Chi-chang, member of the Democratic Progressive Party (DPP) at the Legislative Yuan.
 He only managed to identify Hu Jintao and Xi Jinping, but failed to do so on the other seven leaders.

 New PRC passport

-After the issuance of new version of PRC passport in May 2012 which features Taiwan's iconic landmark of Sun Moon Lake and Chingshui Cliff along with China's iconic landmarks of Tiananmen Square and the Great Wall of China, Wang told the Strait Exchange Foundation had written to Association for Relations Across the Taiwan Straits in December 2012 to explain the matter, telling that this incident could harm the good development of cross-strait relations.
-Taiwan's response to this matter is however, the most lenient one than any other countries depicted in the passport.
+In May 2012, a new version of the PRC passport was issued which features Taiwan's iconic landmarks of Sun Moon Lake and Chingshui Cliff along with China's iconic landmarks of Tiananmen Square and the Great Wall of China, as well as regions disputed with India, Vietnam and the Philippines.
+Wang said the Strait Exchange Foundation had written to the Association for Relations Across the Taiwan Straits in December 2012 to express Taiwan's views of the matter, remarking that this incident could hinder positive developments of cross-strait relations.
+The Taipei Times described Taiwan's response as "much more muted than that of the other countries".